googleinterns/step9-2020/server/utils/cloudFunctions/functions/countAdvertisersCloudFunctions/readme.md

 - An advertiser is considerered to have an ad in a particular year if the `startDate` began in said year (i.e., an ad with `startDate: 2019-12-31` would fall in `2019`.)
+  - Ads are imported as iso date strings into firestore by `adWriter.java`.
+    Simple string parsing is used to recover the year.
 - Ads are not *strictly* limited to 2018, 2019, 2020.
 The current dataset
   only has these years, hence, examples and tests use them.
   If an ad with a `startDate` outside this range were added,